-Critics argue that the advanced technology needed to create the totally driverless cars (requiring no safety attendant on board) which the chancellor refers to is still a long way off.
+Critics argue that the advanced technology needed to create the totally driverless cars (requiring no safety attendant on board) which the former chancellor refers to is still a long way off.

 However, with Jaguar Land Rover - the UK's largest car manufacturer - investing in the technology and even trialling cars on public roads, the UK seems perched in a good place to continue its driverless car journey.